Juggling life, slinging code, building products

 - Mistakes and defeats are your best teacher

 - Life is too short to be taken seriously

 - Make very few promises and keep them all

 - Deal with problems you have, not the ones you imagine

 People's hobbies are always interesting.
 Here are mine.

 - BJJ.
-Rolling around with sweaty people dressed in pyjamas is my thing.
+Rolling around on the ground with sweaty grown-ups dressed in pyjamas is my thing.

 - Summer Carpenter.
 I prefer active vacations with good hardware.

 - Hunting.
 Not so much for the shooting part, as for spending time in nature.